Tufahel/react-template-microverse/README.md

 - run `npm start`.

 ## Note
-- Remember to check the version version of react `file: package.json, line: 9`.
+- Remember to check the version of react `file: package.json, line: 9`.
 Though it doesn't change so often so it's just a suggestion.

 ## Authors